 The Tahoe Donner Fall Festival is one of our biggest events of the year!
 There’s something for everyone, from arts and craft vendors, the annual doggie dip, seasonal beer offerings, pumpkin patch, a carnival area for kids with arts, crafts, games and food, and much more!
 Admission charge applies.
 Read about our visit here.
 Event website

 Cedar Rose Park, Berkeley

 A mini version of the Slide Ranch beloved fall festival celebration event!
 Join us for a fun filled day of your favorite Slide Ranch classics like milking our goats, feeding our chickens, cooking, eating, exploring and playing - all with the added fun of some special activities to top off this exciting day - but without the crowds of the larger event from past years.
 Fee: $30 per person; children 35 months and under are free.
-Please select the quantity of tickets you'd like to purchase before adding to cart.
-Purchase tickets here.
-For more info, visit their website.
+Event website

 - Goblin Jamboree Fundraiser

 Saturday and Sunday, October 20–21, 10 am–4 pm

 Bring the whole family in costume to explore all the fun at the Bay Area Discovery Museum’s Goblin Jamboree Family Fundraiser.
 Experience the museum as it’s transformed into a spooktacular Halloween wonderland complete with Witches and Wizards school, pony rides, petting zoo, kid-sized hay maze, live entertainment, and more.
 Admission: $17.95 general, $14.95 members, free for children under 6 months.
 Event website

 Saturday, October 20, 5:30–9:30 pm